SWC-Advanced-Microscopy/measurePSF/README.md

 It should also work on R2016a.
 It's known to fail on 2015b and earlier.
 Requires the Curve-Fitting Toolbox, the Image Processing Toolbox, and the Stats Toolbox.
 The MATLAB Report Generator is needed if you want to make PDF reports.
-It is known to work with ScanImage 2020 to 2022 and likely earlier versions are also OK.
+It is known to work with ScanImage Basic 2020 to 2022 and likely earlier versions are also OK.

 ## Known Obvious Issues
-Please see the [list of known obvious issues](https://github.com/raacampbell/measurePSF/issues?q=is%3Aissue+is%3Aopen+label%3A%22known+obvious+issues%22) before using the software.
+Please see the [list of known obvious issues](https://github.com/SWC-Advanced-Microscopy/measurePSF/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22known%20obvious%20issues%22) before using the software.

 ### Acknowledgments
 This code has been written in collaboration with [Fred Marbach](https://www.sainsburywellcome.org/web/people/fred-marbach) ([SWC](https://www.sainsburywellcome.org)), and Bruno Pichler and Mark Walling of [INSS](https://www.inss.org.uk/).

-# Change-Log
-* 2024/07/05 -- Updates to standard light source.
-Plotting of said.
-Bugfixes.
-* 2024/06/14 -- Add standard light source function.
-Add dark noise to electrical noise.
-* 2024/05/23 -- Implement a more elaborate microscope settings (parameters) system.
-* 2023/07/31 -- Integrate functionality of making PDF reports, uniform slide analyses, and plots of lens paper.
-* 2022/08/02 -- Add function for imaging electrical noise and document protocol.
-* 2022/08/01 -- Add functions for recording lens paper and uniform slides.
-* 2020/02/19 -- Add tiff stack name to title of top right plot. v 5.0
-* 2020/02/18 -- tidy measurePSF pdf and add dummy values to demo mode. v 4.75
-* 2020/02/18 -- bug fixes, check coarse z acquisition works, add PDF saving to grid tool. v 4.5
-* 2020/02/17 -- bugfixes v3.25
-* 2020/02/12 -- bugfixes v2.75
-* 2020/01/30 -- Add "mpsf_tools.meanFrame" for displaying a rolling frame average.
-* 2020/01/14 -- Add button that allows the current image to be saved to the desktop.
-* 2020/01/14 -- Add edit boxes and checkboxes to allow the user to modify on the fly what would otherwise have been input arguments.
-* 2020/01/14 -- Get voxel size from ScanImage TIFF header.
-* 2020/01/14 -- If no input args to measurePSF, bring up the load GUI.
-* 2020/01/13 -- Convert Grid2MicsPerPixel to a class and add buttons to interact with SI.
-* 2020/01/08 -- Grid2MicsPerPixel optionally can extract the grid image directly from ScanImage.
-* 2018/11/09 -- Add `record.PSF`.
-* 2017/11/28 -- Simple GUI for interactive cropping of a desired bead.
-* 2017/11/28 -- Improve output data and don't display FWHM for directions in which the user defined no microns per pixel.
-* 2017/11/27 -- Convert `measurePSF` to a class so adding new features is easier.